Tawagalawa letter: Scholarship

 The letter gets its conventional name from a brief mention of the Ahhiyawan king's brother Tawagalawa (𒋫𒉿𒂵𒆷𒉿 Tawagalawa, 𒋫𒉿𒅗𒆷𒉿 Tawakalawa).
 His name has been proposed to be a Hittite rendition of the Greek name Eteocles (Ἐτεοκλῆς) via its older form Ἐτεϝοκλέϝης Etewoklewes, attested in Mycenean Greek as E-te-wo-ke-le-we.
 It has been suggested that the Greek name passed into Hittite via Luwian due to the drop (apheresis) of the initial vowel e-.
 Early studies erroneously assumed that the beginning of the letter concerned the activities of Tawagalawa.
 After reconsideration by Itamar Singer and Suzanne Heinhold-Krahmer in 1983, that part of the text was reinterpreted as referring to Piyamaradu and most scholars relegated Tawagalawa to a minor role in the letter.
 There are technical difficulties, however, with accepting Piyamaradu as the man who asked to become the Hittite king's vassal.

+Though it was previously believed that Tawagalawa was the representative of the unnamed Ahhiyawan King in Anatolia, more recent research has shifted toward the interpretation that he was the king’s predecessor, and that the sections referring to him are flashbacks to an earlier date.
+Thought Tawagalawa as a Vassal king of the Great King of Ahhiyawa has been argued as well.

 Piyamaradu is also mentioned in the Manapa-Tarhunta letter (c.
 1295 BC) and, in the past tense, in the Milawata letter (c.
 1240 BC).
 The Tawagalawa letter further mentions Miletus (as Millawanda) and its dependent city Atriya, as does the Milawata letter; and its governor Atpa, as does the Manapa-Tarhunta letter (although that letter does not state Atpa's fiefdom).

 Trojan connection

-In the letter, the Hittite king refers to former hostilities between the Hittites and the Ahhiyawans over Wilusa, which had now been resolved amicably: "Oh, my brother, write to him this one thing, if nothing else: '...the king of Hatti has persuaded me about the matter of the land of Wilusa concerning which he and I were hostile to one another, and we have made peace.'"
+In the letter, the Hittite king refers to former hostilities between the Hittites and the Ahhiyawans over Wilusa, which had now been resolved amicably: "Oh, my brother, write to him this one thing, if nothing else: '...the king of Hatti has persuaded me about the matter of the land of Wilusa concerning which he and I were hostile to one another, and we have made peace.

 As most scholars identify Wilusa with Troy, this reference has been said to provide "a striking background for Homeric scholars researching the origin of the tradition of the Achaean attack on Ilios."
 However, the verb used (ku-ru-ri-iḫ-ḫu-e-en) could indicate an exchange of strongly worded cuneiform tablets, a full-on war, or anything in between.